EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Distributed-File-System-and-Azure-File-Sync.md

 1. In Create a resource, click **Storage** and click **Storage account**.
 1. In Create a storage account, in **Subscription**, ensure the correct subscription is selected.
 1. Under **Resource group**, click **Create new**, type **WinFSM** and click **OK**.
 1. Beside **Storage account name**, type a unique name, e.g., the first letters of your first and last name and **dfs**.
-You must not use upper case or any special caharacters.
+You must not use upper case or any special characters.
 If you see an error message below the field, fix that error.
 1. Beside **Region**, click a region close to you, e.g., **(Europe) West Europe**.1
 1. Beside **Performance**, ensure **Standard** is selected.
 1. Beside **Redundancy**, ensure **Geo-redundant storage (GRS)** is selected.
 Deactivate **Make read access to data available in the event of regional unavailability**.